 Sounds easy enough, right?

-For new affiliates, I recommend learning as much as you can about SEO and ranking your videos.
+I recommend learning about SEO and ranking your videos for new affiliates as much as possible.
 Otherwise, you risk not earning as much in payouts if no one sees your videos in the first place.

 If you’re ready to start making money on YouTube, you can check out my detailed guide here on how to make it happen.

-The next type of affiliate marketer we have is affiliate websites set up by search affiliates.
+The next type of affiliate marketer is an affiliate website set up by search affiliates.

 Search affiliates are those who leverage landing pages and web pages along with search engines and other forms of paid advertising: